 The More Data subfield is used differently by a DMG, an S1G STA, and a non-DMG non-S1G STA(#464).

 A non-DMG and non-S1G STA uses the More Data subfield to indicate to a STA in PS mode that more BUs are buffered for that STA at the AP.
 The More Data subfield is valid in individually addressed Data or Management frames transmitted by an AP to a STA in PS mode.
+The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the same STA.

+A STA affiliated with a non-AP MLD uses the More Data subfield to indicate to an AP that is affiliated with an AP MLD and operating in the power save mode that more BUs are buffered for that AP at that STA.
+The More Data subfield is valid only in individually addressed Data or Management frames transmitted by a STA affiliated with a non-AP MLD to an AP that is affiliated with an AP MLD and operating in the power save mode.
+The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the AP that is affiliated with the AP MLD and operating in the power save mode.

-The More Data subfield is set to 1 to indicate that at least one additional buffered BU is present for the same STA.(11ax)An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-S1G non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA.
+(11ax)An AP optionally sets the More Data subfield to 1 in Ack frames sent to a non-DMG non-S1G non-HE STA and in Ack, BlockAck, and Multi-STA BlockAck frames sent to an HE STA.
 An HE AP indicates that it supports setting the More Data subfield to 1 in these control response frames by setting the More Data Ack subfield to 1 in the QoS Info field of elements it includes in frames transmitted to the STA.

-TGbe editor: Add the following paragraphs as follows: (#5064)9.4.1.17 QoS Info field
+TGbe editor: Add the following paragraphs as follows: (#5064)

+For an AP MLD, a STA affiliated with a non-AP MLD uses the More Data subfield to indicate to an AP in PS mode affiliated with the AP MLD that more BUs, corresponding to Data frames with TIDs that are mapped to this link by the most recent UL TID-to-link mapping (negotiated TID-to-link mapping or default link mapping, see 35.3.7.1 (TID-to-link mapping)) or Management frames that are not measurement MMPDUs (see 35.3.12.4 (Traffic indication)) are buffered for the AP MLD at the non-AP MLD.
+The More Data subfield is valid in individually addressed Data or Management frames transmitted by a STA affiliated with a non-AP MLD to an AP affiliated with an AP MLD that is in PS mode and in certain control frames as defined below.

+9.4.1.17 QoS Info field

 TGbe editor: Change the last paragraph as follows: (#5064)

 (11ax)An HE TDLS peer STA uses the More Data Ack subfield to indicate support for both processing and generating Ack and BlockAck frames.
+A STA affiliated with a non-AP MLD sets the More Data Ack subfield to 1 to indicate that it can send individually addressed Ack and BlockAck frames with the More Data bit in the Frame Control field equal to 1 to the AP in the PS mode affiliated with an AP MLD; otherwise, the STA sets the More Data Ack subfield to 0.